lgreski/cleaningdata/Codebook.md

     </tr>
     <tr>
         <td>Time</td>
         <td>Measurement based on the "time" domain.
-Measurements taken from the phone were measured at a frequency of 50Hz, meaning 50 discrete measurements per second. </td>
+Measurements taken from the phone were measured at a frequency of 50Hz, meaning 50 discrete measurements per second</td>
     </tr>
     <tr>
         <td>X</td>